akka/akka/akka-docs/src/main/paradox/persistence.md

 are then persisted and, after successful persistence, used to change the actor's state.
 When the persistent actor needs to be recovered, only the persisted events are replayed of which we know that they can be successfully applied.
 In other words, events cannot fail when being replayed to a persistent actor, in contrast to commands.
-Event sourced actors may of course also process commands that do not change application state such as query commands for example.
+Event sourced actors may also process commands that do not change application state such as query commands for example.

 Another excellent article about "thinking in Events" is [Events As First-Class Citizens](https://hackernoon.com/events-as-first-class-citizens-8633e8479493) by Randy Shoup.
 It is a short and recommended read if you're starting developing Events based applications.